 Verified Creators, as they're called, also create and share study sets.
 These come from curriculum publishers and educational institutions so you know they will be of a high caliber.

-But there are various options to be selected that let you learn more from the same data but in different ways.
-So you could select "learn" instead of "flashcards," and then the question would be given only with multiple choice answers, for a more active learning style.
+But there are various options that let you learn more from the same data in different ways.
+So you could select "learn" instead of "flashcards," and then the question would be given only with multiple choice answers, for a more active learning approach.

 How does Quizlet work?

 Quizlet is broken down into several styles, including:

 Flashcards are pretty self explanatory, like real ones, with a question on one side and the answer on the other.